emicklei/gmig/README.md

 ### gmig init
 Prepares your setup for working with migrations by creating a `gmig.json` file if absent.

-    gmig init project=your-gcp-project bucket=your-bucket-name
+    gmig init

-You must change this file to set the Bucket name.
+You must change the file `gmig.json` to set the Bucket name.
-If you decide to store state files of different projects in one bucket then set the state object name to reflect this.
+If you decide to store state files of different projects in one Bucket then set the state object name to reflect this.

 ### gmig new